Charles Lennox, 3rd Duke of Richmond

-Field Marshal Charles Lennox, 3rd Duke of Richmond, (22 February 1735 – 29 December 1806), styled Earl of March until 1750, was British politician and military officer.
-Associated with the Rockingham Whigs, Richmond briefly served as Secretary of State for the Southern Department for a three-month period in 1766.
+Field Marshal Charles Lennox, 3rd Duke of Richmond, (22 February 1735 – 29 December 1806), styled Earl of March until 1750, was a British politician and military officer.
+Associated with the Rockingham Whigs, Richmond briefly served as Secretary of State for the Southern Department in 1766.
 His support for the Patriots during the American War of Independence along with concession in Ireland and parliamentary reform in Britain led Richmond to be nicknamed "the Radical Duke".
 He is believed by many to be the source of the second parchment copy of the United States Declaration of Independence, known as the Sussex Declaration.
-Richmond went on to be a reforming Master-General of the Ordnance first in the first Rockingham ministry and then in the first Pitt ministry.
+Richmond went on to be a reforming Master-General of the Ordnance first in the second Rockingham ministry and then in the first Pitt ministry.

 Early life

-He was the eldest surviving son and heir of Charles Lennox, 2nd Duke of Richmond and Lennox, of Goodwood and of Richmond House, by his wife Lady Sarah Cadogan, elder daughter and co-heiress of William Cadogan, 1st Earl Cadogan.
-Educated at Westminster School and Leiden University, he succeeded to the dukedom and other family titles in August 1750.
+He was the eldest surviving son and heir of Charles Lennox, 2nd Duke of Richmond and Lennox by his wife Lady Sarah Cadogan, elder daughter and co-heiress of William Cadogan, 1st Earl Cadogan.
+Known as the Earl of March or just "March" until 1750, he was educated at the elite Westminster School from age 7, the first in his family to be sent away to school rather than privately tutored at home.
+At school, the future Duke was a serious but undistinguished student, but importantly there he was a schoolmate of other future leaders of Britain.
+During his early time at Westminster School, Britain was involved in the War of the Austrian Succession in which March's father served in battle with George II.
+March's father led forces to defend the House of Hanover against the 1745 Jacobite rising led by Bonnie Prince Charlie, who was attempting to restore the House of Stuart.
+One of March's more senior classmates at Westminster, Charles Watson-Wentworth, later the 2nd Marquess of Rockingham and future prime minister under George III, left Westminster School to fight the Jacobites, returning afterwards.
+March attended Leiden University for about six months in 1753.
+He succeeded to the dukedom and other family titles in August 1750 when his father died.